binhnguyen63/SoftwareDesign-Project/README.md

 # COSC 4353 Project

 HOW TO RUN THIS PROGRAM
-We are using PostgresSQL with database named "Vernon"
+We are using PostgresSQL with database named "vernon"

 # Step 1 : set up env variable in this format